 1. Auto liability insurance.

 Auto liability insurance is kind of the bread and butter of your insurance plan.
-It’s the coverage that will protect you by covering your legal liability if you injure someone or damage their property in a car accident.
+It’s the coverage that can protect you by covering your legal liability if you injure someone or damage their property in a car accident.
 Most states require commercial motor vehicle drivers to carry a certain level of auto liability insurance.

-- Bodily injury liability: The bodily injury portion of your insurance will cover the other driver’s medical expenses and lost wages if you injure them in an accident.
+- Bodily injury liability: The bodily injury portion of your insurance can cover the other driver’s medical expenses and lost wages if you injure them in an accident.
 It can also cover legal expenses if you’re sued.

-- Property damage liability: This portion of your insurance will cover the repairs or replacement of the other driver’s car if you’re at-fault in an accident.
+- Property damage liability: This portion of your insurance can cover the repairs or replacement of the other driver’s car if you’re at-fault in an accident.
 It can also cover other property that you damage.

 2. Physical damage insurance.